krish3276/calculator-/README.md

-This is my 1 task of webdevelopment internship at codingsamurai
+This is my 1 task of web development internship at codingsamurai